beehive-lab/TornadoVM/assembly/src/docs/3_INTELLIJ.md

 Again, ***Run > Edit Configurations > Application > Add new (e.g. plus sign)***

-Then, add your own paraters similar to the following:
+Then, add your own parameters similar to the following:

 * **Main Class:** uk.ac.manchester.tornado.examples.compute.MatrixMultiplication1D
 * **VM Options:** What you copied from `-server` and on